 Integrated Learner Support is intended to deliver a ‘super supportive’ student experience by ensuring that students are aware of, and able to access the full range of support services that the University provides.
-More details are available in our online Fact Sheet (available to UoN staff only).
-A new Integrated Learner Support Policyis also available on the Policies and Regulations page.
+More details are available in our online Fact Sheet for 2019 (available to UoN staff only).
+A new Integrated Learner Support Policy is also available on the Policies and Regulations page.

-ILS will be rolled out over a 3-year period:
+ILS is being rolled out over a 3-year period:

 - 2018-19 – FSF and Level 4 only

 - 2019-2020 – FSF, Levels 4 and 5